ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: Findings

 \subsubsection{Motivators for Bot Usage}

 ASHAs described several motivations to use \ashabot{}.

 \bheading{Convenience} ASHAs found the bot highly convenient, allowing them to ask questions anytime, anywhere, without waiting for or traveling to meetings with ANMs and doctors.
 Previously, ASHAs might forget their questions that they intended to ask their ANMs later, but \ashabot{} enabled them to ask questions as they had them, even ``\textit{at night also}'' (ASHA3).
 The bot provided instant answers, addressing their doubts immediately.
 ASHAs and ANMs reported that they often used \ashabot{} during their free time, such as while travelling on the bus.
 Some ASHAs, especially those with difficulties typing or reading in Hindi, found the audio features for input and output quick and easy to use.
 ASHA12 noted a preference for voice messages: ``\textit{It is... difficult to text in Hindi, particularly half letters...
 There are chances of spelling mistakes.}'' Overall, 26.7\% of ASHAs' questions were in audio format, suggesting the convenience that the audio feature brought to them.
 On the system end, \ashabot{} was robust enough to recognize a few translation and transcription errors while addressing these audio questions, as it received both Hindi and English versions of the question.
 For instance, when ASHA5's audio question was incorrectly transcribed as asking about a baby's `\textsf{slow mother-in-law}' ({\dn sAs}, or \textit{saas}) instead of a baby's slow breathing rate ({\dn sA\1s}, or \textit{saans}), \ashabot{} began its response with, `\textsf{I believe there may be a translation error in your question.
 If you are asking about what to do if the newborn baby's breathing is slow...}'.
 On the other hand, 96.8\% of ANMs' responses were text-based.
-They preferred text because it allowed them to carefully revise each part of their response before sending it out, unlike audio messages.
+They preferred text because it allowed them to carefully revise each part of their response before sending it out, unlike audio messages. \chimohit{We also observed that both ASHAs and ANMs used Google Keyboard's speech-to-text feature for composing WhatsApp text messages, preferring it over WhatsApp's built-in `voice message' feature due to the latter's less familiar press-and-hold interaction.
+Thus, some text messages sent to \ashabot{} were likely generated from speech inputs.}

 ASHAs also appreciated the persistent nature of communication on \ashabot{}, as it allowed them to reread messages when needed.
 However, despite the value of being able to access past interactions with the bot anytime, many ASHAs and ANMs had to regularly use the `clear chat' feature on WhatsApp to delete messages across their personal and group chats.
 This was because their phones---provided by \anonymousngo{} over two years ago---often ran out of storage and became slow, especially when logging field data.